Techtonica/curriculum/testing-and-tdd/mocha-testing.md

    - Mocha is an extensible testing framework that provides a lot of flexibility
    - Chai is an assertion library that can be used with Mocha.
 2. Assertions inside of asynchronous code is ignored, therefore passing.
 This can lead to a false positive.
-  - Mocha also allows you to `return Promise`... inside the function which gives a similar signal to the test engine to wait for async code.
+   - Mocha also allows you to `return Promise` inside the function which gives a similar signal to the test engine to wait for async code.

 ### Guided Practice